Laurs Skjellerup

-Laurs Østerby Skjellerup (born 12 August 2002) is a Danish professional footballer who plays as a striker for Italian club Sassuolo.
+Laurs Østerby Skjellerup (born 12 August 2002) is a Danish professional footballer who plays as a striker for club Sassuolo.

 Career

 Randers

 A youth product of Randers FC, whom he had joined from Hobro, Skjellerup made his professional debut for the club on 28 June 2020, appearing as a late substitute for Emil Riis Jakobsen in a 3–0 home defeat to AC Horsens in the Danish Superliga.
 He made one further appearance that season, featuring briefly against Esbjerg fB on 8 July 2020.
 During the 2019–20 and 2020–21 campaigns, Skjellerup primarily played for Randers' under-19 side.

 Hobro

 On 12 July 2022, Skjellerup returned to former club Hobro IK, signing a three-year contract with the Danish 1st Division side.

 IFK Göteborg

-On 29 December 2023, Skjellerup signed a four-year contract with Swedish Allsvenskan club IFK Göteborg.
+On 29 December 2023, Skjellerup signed a four-year contract with Allsvenskan club IFK Göteborg.
 He made 19 league appearances in his first season, scoring four goals, including three in the final six matches of the campaign.